FRC1257/robotics-training/SNAILTalks/Robot Code & Better Practices.md

 We can't fix everything in code, but we can make lives easier.

 Example: [254 in 2014](https://www.youtube.com/watch?v=aFZy8iibMD0)
- - Constant intaking
+ - Constant intaking to retain game pieces
  - Pathing

 ## WPILib

 **Features:**
- - Base software for FRC software
+ - Base software for FRC programs
  - Built around robot controller/peripherals
  - Writes a lot of stuff for us